 Cindy’s career has allowed her to live and work in a number of fascinating places in the world, including Guatemala, Zambia, Ecuador and Botswana.
 Her time with the Peace Corps and other international development organizations exposed her to challenges not faced by most Americans.
 As she has noted, the move to Asheville in 2011 to become the executive director of MANNA FoodBank “opened my eyes to the level of hunger and poverty hidden within our own communities.”
-Cindy is excited about the opportunity to become the executive director of the Literacy Together.
+Cindy is inspired by the work of Literacy Together and the impact it has on individual lives as well as the community.
 “A basic level of literacy is key to so many aspects of our lives, from success in school to employment options that can break the cycle of poverty and create a more promising future for families.”

 Cindy currently volunteers as a Guardian ad Litem court-appointed child advocate.
 She has also volunteered with the Buncombe County Migrant Education Program and, along with her dog Gracie, as a pet therapy team to visit hospice patients and nursing home residents.

 In her free time, Cindy enjoys kayaking the beautiful wilderness lakes and rivers of Western North Carolina, playing pickleball, and hiking.

 Erin, a lover of languages and cultural exchange, believes she has the perfect job.